MicrosoftDocs/windows-dev-docs/hub/apps/design/style/acrylic.md

 ```

 ## Custom acrylic brush
-You may choose to add a color tint to your app’s acrylic to show branding or provide visual balance with other elements on the page.
-To show color rather than greyscale, you’ll need to define your own acrylic brushes using the following properties.
+You may choose to add a color tint to your app's acrylic to show branding or provide visual balance with other elements on the page.
+To show color rather than greyscale, you'll need to define your own acrylic brushes using the following properties.
  - **TintColor**: the color/tint overlay layer.
  - **TintOpacity**: the opacity of the tint layer.
  - **TintLuminosityOpacity**: controls the amount of saturation that is allowed through the acrylic surface from the background.
  - **BackgroundSource**: the flag to specify whether you want background or in-app acrylic.
  - **FallbackColor**: the solid color that replaces acrylic in Battery Saver.
-For background acrylic, fallback color also replaces acrylic when your app isn’t in the active desktop window or when the app is running on phone and Xbox.
+For background acrylic, fallback color also replaces acrylic when your app isn't in the active desktop window or when the app is running on phone and Xbox.

 ![Light theme acrylic swatches](images/custom-acrylic-swatches-light-theme.png)